gaelfoppolo/gaelfoppolo.com/_posts/2016-09-26-speech-framework-in-ios-10.md

 }
 ```

-# Speech Recognition
+# Getting ready

-Declare two objects, required to perform speech recognition:
+We declare two objects, required to perform speech recognition:

 ```swift
 private var speechRecognizer: SFSpeechRecognizer! private var recognitionTask: SFSpeechRecognitionTask?
 ```

-* `speechRecognizier`: handles speech recognition (*oh really?*)
+* `speechRecognizier`: handles speech recognition

-* `recognizitionTask`: gives the result of the recognition.
-Task can be cancelled or stopped
+* `recognizitionTask`: gives the result of the recognition ; the task can be cancelled or stopped

-Now, the setup, to let the recognizer know what language the user is speaking and to make it our delegate:
+We need to let the recognizer know what language the user is speaking and to make it our delegate:

 ```swift
 speechRecognizer = SFSpeechRecognizer(locale: Locale.init(identifier: "en-US"))!
 speechRecognizer.delegate = self
 ```

+{% info %}

-*Note*: Speech recognition **will not work** unless you are running on a **physical device** (currently).
+Speech recognition **will not work** unless you are running on a **physical device** (currently).
 My best guess is, as it is Siri based, only real devices have the capabilities.
 Hopefully we have a property, [`isAvailable`](https://developer.apple.com/reference/speech/sfspeechrecognizer/1649885-isavailable), to find out if the recognizer is available.
 A method, `availabilityDidChange`, is also provided by the delegate, that notify when the availability of the speech recognizer has changed:

 ```swift
 public func speechRecognizer(_ speechRecognizer: SFSpeechRecognizer, availabilityDidChange available: Bool) {